What to do in the garden in February

 What to sow in February

-The benefits of seeding in February, if all goes well, is that the plants will mature earlier.
+The benefit of seeding in February, if all goes well, is that the plants will mature earlier.
 Sowing in March and April is easier because of the extra light and warmth.
 Lots of information and advice at How to Sow Plant and Veg Seeds, 10 top tips for successful sowing and germination and what to do with leggy seedlings.

 Video advice on sowing seeds and germination.

-Suitable for seeding under glass in February are: aubergines, beetroot, chilies, Broad beans, lettuce and rocket and tomatoes.
+Suitable for seeding under glass in February are: aubergines, beetroot, chilies, broad beans, lettuce and rocket and tomatoes.
 Flower seeds, many of the popular garden plants such as Ageratum, Antirrhinum, Calendula, Cornflower, French Marigolds, Nigella, Rudbeckia, Salvia, Scabious, Sweet Peas and Zinnia.

 Towards the end of the month and into March, it is easier to germinate and grow on seeds because of the increasing light and warmth.
 The further north you are in terms of prevailing weather and chill factor, the more you may wish to delay first sowings.